malyn/Enforth/DESIGN.md

 # Memory Layout

-One plan was to use a single block of memory for the entire MFORTH VM (similar to what is done for MF100) and put things like the DP, HERE, etc. globals into that block.
+One plan was to use a single block of memory for the entire enforth VM (similar to what is done for MF100) and put things like the DP, HERE, etc. globals into that block.
 The problem there is that those addresses are absolute and would not be valid after a persistence operation.
 We have to deal with that anyway, but I question if making the problem worse with more variables makes sense.
 Similarly, there is no reason to persist TIB, which was going to exist in the VM block as well.

 The new proposal is to stick with the original design where we only have a dictionary block and then all of the other pointers are transient pointers stored in the C++ object itself.
 We can then deal with persisting those (by making them relative) on an individual basis as necessary.
 Similarly, some fields will just not be persisted -- those for the text interpreter.

 # Operation

-* Flash contains your Arduino sketch, which includes the MFORTH "kernel" (just another Arduino Library), any linked-in libraries, and all of your predefined words.
+* Flash contains your Arduino sketch, which includes the enforth "kernel" (just another Arduino Library), any linked-in libraries, and all of your predefined words.
 The flash dictionary is stored here.
 * RAM contains your interactive words and a runtime dictionary.
   * Obviously the RAM used by your libraries and stuff is here as well.
-  * The size of the MFORTH RAM dictionary space is controlled by an MFORTH #define and can vary by platform.
+  * The size of the enforth RAM dictionary space is controlled by an enforth #define and can vary by platform.
 * EEPROM contains your load-at-boot words and a checksum to verify that we should actually load the EEPROM dictionary into RAM.
 * At any time you can copy an existing definition from RAM to EEPROM.
 A `GO` definition in RAM after boot (copied from EEPROM or already in the flash) will cause that word to be executed.
   * You can provide a boot-time hook for bypassing the automatic `GO` word, probably by detecting a low/high signal on an input pin, but it's up to you.